 In this case, the truth is split in two different ways and this time around we’ll be taking a look at all the arguments you could still have when it comes to purchasing a compact or a point-and-shoot camera over just accepting the fact that a smartphone is perfect for you despite some of its shortcomings.
 The camera we are about to review carries a very similar sensor to those that can be found in most flagship phones, but still manages to build an entire system of useful characteristics and features around it that make it one of the best products of its type on the entire market.
 That camera is the Nikon Coolpix P1000, a latest addition in the company’s line up of superzoom point-and-shoot devices (some also call it a bridge-style camera) and also the top of the line one, meaning that once again Nikon is on the path of creating a product that will feel as close to a DSLR as possible (at least when it comes to its design and feel), but also bring the kind of zoom range that can’t be matched by any DSLR or a mirrorless lens on the market.

-We’ll talk about exact numbers in just a moment, but one thing is for sure, we are certainly dealing with one of the most flexible cameras on the market here (even if it probably won’t be able to satisfy the needs of more advanced or demanding photographers when it comes to its image quality or the lack of a flagship feature or two).
+We’ll talk about exact numbers in just a moment, but one thing is for sure, we are certainly dealing with one of the most flexible and best Nikon cameras in the market here (even if it probably won’t be able to satisfy the needs of more advanced or demanding photographers when it comes to its image quality or the lack of a flagship feature or two).
 Still, the Nikon P1000 wasn’t created to become the main tool for professionals and instead tries to cater to a more casual audience that wants to have an all-in-one camera, aren’t interested in having to purchase separate lenses to get the similar zoom range and want something that can handle a wide array of shooting situations out-of-the-box.

 While it’s not nearly as portable as any of the smartphone and doesn’t exactly fall into the category of compact cameras, it does present itself as a perfect companion to your phone when the need arises for more direct control, zoom and better handling (which are certainly the main reasons why you should consider the P1000 as your next purchase).

-Despite being the biggest superzoom camera on the market, the P1000 isn’t as cumbersome to handle as you would have thought just by looking at its design and dimensions.
+Despite being the biggest camera on the market, the P1000 isn’t as cumbersome to handle as you would have thought just by looking at its design and dimensions.
 Nikon has done a great job of balancing the body and distributing its weight just the right way, so it doesn’t feel very front heavy when the lens is zoomed in all the way and on top of that, the large front grip will certainly allow you to hold on to the camera very securely at all times and thus, most of you out there shouldn’t have any special issues when it comes to operating the P1000 (unless your photo sessions tend to last more than a couple of hours, in which case you will have to take a break or two to give your hands some rest before you’ll be able to shoot as effectively as possible once again).

 We would certainly like to see weather sealing included on the camera in this price range (the P1000 certainly isn’t a cheap device), but in Nikon’s defense, the challenge of putting environmental protection on such a complex camera was probably too great to become cost-effective (who knows how far the price point would go if something like that was actually included).
 The same can be said for the overall construction, which does consist of plastic materials (not the cheap feeling type though) and that was also a logical choice in the case of the P1000 (it is plenty heavy enough as it is without having to deal with something like magnesium alloy or aluminum).
 Overall, this camera looks and feels like a regular sized mid-range DSLR that has chubbed up considerably and has one of the longest and largest lenses available for its mount sitting in front of its sensor (it’s entirely up to you to decide if you are willing to sacrifice portability to get the chance of using such a unique piece of gear).

 We certainly appreciate the fact that Nikon has managed to complete the entire package with a plethora of available buttons and dials (including the dual dials and a lens control ring), very good electronic viewfinder and the articulating LCD screen and also, two available options when it comes to zooming in and out.
 The lack of a touchscreen is the only thing that we could consider to be somewhat of a flaw, but other than that, the P1000 looks like a very convincing superzoom bridge-style camera when it comes to its exterior.
+Just like Panasonic Lumix DMC-ZS70, Nikon Coolpix P1000 do ranked among the best when it comes to small sensor superzoom cameras.

 Now, it’s time to confirm our findings by taking a little tour around the camera body itself and making sure that everything sits in its place and that there are no nasty surprises waiting to be found.
 As always, we’ll start with the front of the camera and that beautifully big 24-3000mm lens.
 The lens itself protrudes quite a bit from the camera body, especially when its fully extended, but the extra space on the barrel has been used to include a control ring, the side zoom control slider and also, the snap-back zoom button, which activates a very useful feature that will be of great benefit to those that often shoot at the telephoto range and tend to lose the sight of your subject since it will allow them to immediately zoom out, recompose their image and returned to their previous focal length.